Xlient/tq-CSharp/README.md

 ![Status](https://img.shields.io/badge/Status-Work%20in%20progress-Blueviolet)![GitHub last commit](https://img.shields.io/github/last-commit/xlient/twq-Csharp)

- ## Get Started
+ ## Getting Started

  1. Clone this repo
- 2. Click here for directions on how to enable extentions in TwilioQuest <a href="https://github.com/TwilioQuest/twilioquest-extension-template#getting-started">here</a>
+ 2. For directions on how to enable extentions in TwilioQuest <a href="https://github.com/TwilioQuest/twilioquest-extension-template#getting-started">here</a>

-##  Contributing 💻
+### Contributing 💻
  if you are interested in fixing issues and contributing directly to the code base, a great way to get started is by checking out our [contributing guidelines](.github/CONTRIBUTING.md) _WIP_.
 Also you're welcome to ask questions in [Github Discussions](https://github.com/Xlient/tq-CSharp/discussions)

 ## All Levels